DerGuru/The-Resonant/General/Arc Outline.md

-﻿# The Resonant — Arc Blueprint
+﻿# The Resonant  -  Arc Blueprint

 This book makes the assumption, that humans have gained access to harmonic resonance (as described separately in the document "Harmic Resonance.md")

 > **Scope:** Definitive, writer‑facing outline for Part II (Search → Elyra Training → Ritual & Aftermath → Open Ending).
 Built for long hiatus recovery: every chapter has **Purpose**, **Setting Anchors**, **Conflict Engine**, **Key Beats**, **Exit Image**, and **Locks** (continuity hooks).
 Keep the tone rule in mind at all times.
 >
 > **Tone Rule:** Part II is lighter whenever Jason/RAE/Lina/Milo are together *without immediate threat*; darker in scenes with authorities, containment, or unknown observers.
-Humor and tenderness are allowed to breathe—but always under pressure.
+Humor and tenderness are allowed to breathe - but always under pressure.

 ---